ahtsham58/INFACT/README.md

-# INFACT: An Online User Evaluation Framework for Conversational Recommendation
+# INFACT: An Online Human Evaluation Framework for Conversational Recommendation

 This repository contains complete source code of the INFACT framework, which is developed to facilitate the user-centric evaluation studies of dialog systems, conversational recommender systems, and related domains.